patryk-czarnecki/Project3-APITesting/README.md

-# Project 3: API Testing with Postman and JMeter
+# Project 3: API Testing with Postman, Newman, JMeter, and Jenkins

 ## Description
-This project involves testing the JSONPlaceholder API using Postman and JMeter.
+This project involves testing the JSONPlaceholder API using Postman, Newman, JMeter, and Jenkins.
 The tests focus on various HTTP methods and validating the responses as well as performance testing.

 ## Test Plan